TreeScaper/TreeScaper.github.io/_pages/learn-more.md

 # This page serves as a hub of educational resources for all things related to CloudForest

 ## Networks
 Cloudforest gives users a powerful way to visualize variation within sets of trees through the use of **networks**.
-Visit [this page]({{ site.baseurl }} {% link _pages/networks.md %}) to learn more about how networks work, and how CloudForest uses them to explore your data!
+Visit [this page]({{ site.baseurl }} {% link _pages/networks.md %}) to learn how networks work, and how CloudForest uses them to explore your data!